Over 1 MILLION words translated in 2021!

 Shulem was extremely professional and made it easy to select him.
 He worked with my budget and helped me find a quicker and easier way to translate a large number of documents from my great-grandparents.
 He over-delivered on my expectations and truly helped us gain insight into our family history.

 Bring your website, brochure, or public advisory to thousands of contemporary Yiddish-language speakers across the world.

 Yiddish done right.

 Yiddish isn't only a language of words; it is also a vehicle for ideas, cherished values and collective memory.
-Our translators have the knowledge and expertise and instinctive skill with cultural subtext.
+Our translators have the knowledge and expertise with Yiddish's cultural subtext.

 We believe good translation also means good writing.
 Our translators are savvy wordsmiths, and produce clean, error-free, highly-readable copy.

 Translate high volume with quick turnaround, without compromising on quality.